usexfg/.github/profile/README.md

 ## What is Fuego (XFG) ?

-Fuego is a decentralized peer-to-peer privacy blockchain network based on the CryptoNote protocol which can be used to securely store, [grow](https://github.com/usexfg/cold-dao), & transfer monetary value- privately.
+Fuego is a decentralized peer-to-peer privacy blockchain network based on the CryptoNote protocol which can be used to securely store, transfer, & [grow](https://github.com/usexfg/cold-dao) monetary value- privately.
 Built by sound money advocates and freedom fighters, Fuego functions as a free & open source alternative to the old centralized banking model.
 Thru it's decentralized design, the Fuego network is owned by no one and it’s public utility available to everyone.

 <b>XFG</b> is the currency of the Fuego network, distributed by block rewards to miners securing the network thru Proof of Work consensus every 8 minutes.